Providence breaks high temperature record

 The record high temperature was tied Saturday afternoon with a temperature of 75.

-Before noon on Sunday, the record high temperature was tied and then quickly beaten before it was noon.
+Sunday morning was very warm with a low of 64 and before noon, the record high temperature was tied and then quickly beaten.

 According to the National Weather Service in Norton, Massachusetts, TF Green Airport hit 73 at 9:42 AM, smashing the old record of 72 set in 1948, 1959, 2015 and 2020.